-Participate in a mini-charrette focused on creating the workplace of the future.
+Participate in a mini-charrette focused on creating an innovation ecosystem in another cluster or region.

-Walk to the Chelsea Hotel Toronto or Rotman School of Management.
+Walk to the Chelsea Hotel Toronto and Rotman School of Management.

 Meet your Organizers

-- Jadgish Yadev, Sector Development Officer - Education, City of Toronto
+Jadgish Yadav, Sector Development Officer - Education, City of Toronto

 The City of Toronto’s Sector Development Office is the City’s lead for supporting key sectors of Toronto.
 Its mission is to advance competitiveness and vitality in the key sectors, based on its strategic knowledge and expertise.
 Its team of economic development professionals is committed to collaborating with businesses and partners to maximize business growth and overcome the challenges businesses face.